Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \begin{remark}[Assignment mutations] As a side remark, it is worth observing that another setting where intervention algebras appear is in programming language semantics and the semantics of, e.g., first-order predicate logic.
 Let $D$ be some domain of values and $\mathsf{Var}$ a set of variables.
 An \emph{assignment} is a function $g:\mathsf{Var}\rightarrow D$.
 Let $g^{x}_d$ be the \emph{mutation} of $g$, defined so that $g^{x}_d(y) = g(y)$ when $y \neq x$, and $g^\oneval_d(y) = d$ when $y=x$.
 Then a mutation $(\,\cdot\,)^\oneval_d$ can be understood as a function from the set of assignments to the set of assignments.
 Where $\mathfrak{M}$ is the set of all mutations, it is then easy to show that the pair $(\mathfrak{M},\circ)$ forms an intervention algebra.
 Furthermore, every intervention algebra can be obtained this way (up to isomorphism), for a suitable choice of $D$ and $\mathsf{Var}$. \end{remark}

 \begin{definition}[Ordering on Intervention Algebras] Let $(\Lambda,\oplus)$ be a intervention algebra.
-We define an ordering $\leq$ on elements of $\Lambda$ as follows: So, in particular, if the intervention algebra contains hard interventions $(\hardintals,\circ)$, then this amounts to the condition: Note that $\leq$ is defined as in a semi-lattice, except that $\oplus$ (or $\circ$) is not commutative in general.
+We define an ordering $\leq$ on elements of $\Lambda$ as follows: So, in particular, if the intervention algebra contains hard interventions---if it is of the form $(\hardintals,\circ)$---then this amounts to the ordering from \cite{Rubinstein2017}: Note that $\leq$ is defined as in a semi-lattice, except that $\oplus$ (or $\circ$) is not commutative in general.
 So the order matters.

 \end{definition}